Omycron83/Notes/Current Life.md

 4. Sonderprojekt
 # Rythmus
 - Get up at 6:45
+- Mini-Workout
 - Shower, morning routine
-- Mini-Workout
 - Eat smth decent
-- Go to library / D
+- Go to library / Code somet
 - Attend uni classes
 - Go to the gym (1hr)
 - Get on the clock